 Error Tracking Toolset (opt-in)

-That’s 10+ toolsets beyond the core, each adding specialized capabilities.
+That’s 16 toolsets (3 new since March), each adding specialized capabilities.
 The modular design means a debugging-focused agent can load just core + APM + error-tracking, while an SRE agent might load core + alerting + database monitoring + synthetics.
 You choose what fits the workflow.

 Setup